AleksCipri/AstroBenchmarking/README.md

 SDSS contains Combined Surveys such as Nasa Sloan Atlas and Stripe 82 Standards + 2MASS.
 Time Domain Data and WMAP temperature map are also available on the AstroML page.

+### Example notebooks

+AstroML also contains many example notebooks that can help the user extract and use the available datasets:

+- One of many examples available in the astroML package is a notebook for using a Convolutional Neural Network for classifying SDSS galaxiy images.
+It can be accessed [here](https://www.astroml.org/book_figures/chapter9/fig_morph_nn.html).
+Note that there are many more examples available.

-Example for using a dataset from astroML (RR Lyrae) with a decision tree algorithm can be found [here](https://github.com/AleksCipri/AstroBenchmarking/blob/master/examples/astro-ML_RRLyrae.ipynb).
+- Example (by Stephen Portillo) for using a dataset from astroML (RR Lyrae) with a decision tree algorithm can be found [here](https://github.com/AleksCipri/AstroBenchmarking/blob/master/examples/astro-ML_RRLyrae.ipynb).